jhawthorn/ttytest/README.md

+# ttytest2

-TTYtest is an acceptance test framework for interactive console applications.
+TTYtest2 is an acceptance test framework for interactive console applications.
 It's like [capybara](https://github.com/teamcapybara/capybara) for the terminal.

+Forked from https://github.com/jhawthorn/ttytest, because it seems the project is not maintained and I had some features I needed for my own project.

 It works by running commands inside a tmux session, capturing the pane, and comparing the content.
 The assertions will wait a specified amount of time (default 2 seconds) for the expected content to appear.

 [![Gem Version](https://badge.fury.io/rb/ttytest.svg)](https://rubygems.org/gems/ttytest)

-## Requirements
+## Minimum Requirements

 * tmux >= 1.8
 * Ruby >= 2.1